 - Understand the design limitations of this vessel. - Check the weather forecast and water conditions before leaving and while underway. - Wear a personal flotation device (PFD) - If bad weather is approaching, immediately seek a safe harbor. - If bad weather is approaching, immediately seek safe harbor.
 If bad weather hits, seat passengers in cabin or cockpit deck.
-Head bow into the wind with enough power to maintain slow headway. - If you encounter fog, determine your position, set a safe course, slow down and alert other boats of your presence with a sound signal. - If a lightning storm approaches, the safest action is to dock and disembark.
+Head bow into the wind with enough power to maintain slow headway. - If you encounter fog, determine your position, set a safe course, slow down and alert other boats of your presence using the appropriate sound signal for your situation at intervals of not more than two minutes apart. - If a lightning storm approaches, the safest action is to dock and disembark.
 Stay out of the water during a lightning storm.
 If caught swimming during a storm, get back into the boat and remain there until the storm passes.
 Remember that lightning can strike several miles away from the storm itself.
 Be aware of the storm location relative to your location and the direction the storm is moving.